amarula/dyndesign/README.rst

 Dyndesign provides API ``mergeclasses`` to merge two or more classes as if they were dictionaries, so that the merged class has the attributes and methods of the base class and of the extension classes.
-If two or more classes have the same attributes/methods, the attributes/methods of the rightmost classes (in the order in which they are passed to ``mergeclasses``) overwrite the leftmost, similarly to what happens when merging dictionaries.
+If two or more classes have the same attributes/methods, the attributes/methods from the rightmost classes (in the order in which the classes are passed to ``mergeclasses``) overload the ones from the leftmost classes, similarly to what happens when merging dictionaries.

 .. code:: python